 Click here to download the application: fnigc_2017_student_bursary_application_en_final.docx.

 Who can apply for the bursary?

-Any status First Nations citizen or member who is pursuing a post-secondary degree in the fields of: Epidemiology, Population Health, Biostatistics or Information and Data Management Technology.
+Any status First Nations student who is pursuing a post-secondary degree or diploma in the fields of: Epidemiology, Population Health, Biostatistics or Information and Data Management Technology.
 Proof of First Nation Status (status card) will be required.

 What is the deadline for submitting an application?